FPGArtktic/copilot-export-json-to-markdown/README.md

 - Converts JSON files in a specified input directory to Markdown files in an output directory.
 - Extracts and formats relevant fields from JSON into Markdown syntax.
 - Automatically creates the output directory if it does not exist.
-- Available as both a standalone Python script and an Obsidian plugin.
+- Available as both a standalone Python script and a dedicated Obsidian plugin.
+- Correctly formats all code blocks, regardless of language specification.
+- Works seamlessly within Obsidian's ecosystem.

 ## Project Structure
 ```
 json_to_md.py               # Python script for JSON to Markdown conversion
 jsons/                      # Directory containing input JSON files
 markdowns/                  # Directory where output Markdown files are saved
-json-to-md-obsidian/        # Obsidian plugin version
+json-to-md-obsidian/        # Obsidian plugin version with full integration capabilities
 ```

 ## Python Script